assimilatereality/assimilatereality.github.io/_posts/2025-12-07-Bias-in-Troubleshooting.md

 **Why It Happens:** Once your brain knows an outcome, it retroactively adjusts its internal model to make that outcome seem more predictable.
 This isn't dishonest—it's how memory consolidation works in a predictive brain.
 Your current knowledge gets incorporated into past mental models, making it genuinely hard to remember what you didn't know before.

-**Real Example:** After a week-long investigation into periodic query timeouts, we discovered a missing database index on a recently added column was causing table scans.
+**Real Example:** After a week-long investigation into periodic query timeouts, the troubleshooting team discovered a missing database index on a recently added column was causing table scans.
 In the postmortem, team members described the solution as "obvious" and wondered why it took so long to find.
 This characterization ignored the complex investigation path—ruling out connection pooling, query optimizer bugs, server resource contention—that was necessary to isolate the actual cause.
 The hindsight bias made the solution seem more obvious than it actually was during investigation.

 ## More Biases That Trip Us Up